 Automobile parking is one component of Arlington’s multimodal transportation system and Smart Growth vision for the future.

 Parking is also an important aspect of new development in Arlington County.
-Space is limited in Arlington’s urban neighborhoods, especially in the Rosslyn-Ballston and Jefferson Davis corridors.
+Space is limited in Arlington’s urban neighborhoods, especially in the Rosslyn-Ballston and Richmond Highway (Route 1) corridors.
 When approving new development in these areas, the County must ensure that parking demand is accommodated without creating expensive and excessive off-street parking.

 As in other communities around the United States, Arlington County’s Site Plan and Unified Commercial/Mixed Use Development use permit review processes allow the County Board to consider the specific conditions of a project and approve the construction of new apartment and condominium buildings (also known as multi-family buildings) that supply less off-street parking than called for in the County’s Zoning Ordinance.